 This fish painted by the well-known local artist, Donald “Scribe” Ross is a Bluegill fish, one of the most common in Kansas.
 While you’re there, stop by the Interurban Arthouse.
 You can see local artists and makers at work and if you’re lucky, even see a unique art show or performance.

-This colorful bird was also painted by Scribe and is of a Meadowlark, the state bird of Kansas.
+This colorful bird was also painted by Donald “Scribe” Ross.
+It is a Meadowlark, the state bird of Kansas.

 Ten Thousand Villages